neuralis-in/llm-observability/README.md

 ## API Key Setup
 An API key is required to use aiobs.
 Get your free API key from:
 👉 [https://neuralis-in.github.io/shepherd/api-keys](https://neuralis-in.github.io/shepherd/api-keys)

+You can also use an OpenAI API key (link: https://platform.openai.com/account/api-keys) (including free trial/credit) to test the OpenAI examples locally.

 Once you have your API key, set it as an environment variable: